cosibot/cosibot-international/bot/languages/en/data/nlu.md

 ## intent:prevention_disinfection
 - How to disinfect things?
 - What about using sanitizer?
+- Are sanitizers 100% effective against the virus?
 - What to use as disinfectant?

 ## intent:prevention_distance